sanat-garg/indian-clock/README.md

 ## Description

-A simple and visually appealing web application that displays the current Indian Standard Time (IST) along with the date.
+A simple and visually appealing web application that displays the current time and date.
+Users can toggle between Indian Standard Time (IST) and Pacific Standard Time (PST).
 This project is designed to be fully functional and self-contained, using only vanilla JavaScript and embedded CSS for a clean and modern user experience.
 The clock is responsive and looks great on both desktop and mobile devices.

 ## Features

-*   **Real-time IST Clock:** Displays the current time in Indian Standard Time (IST).
+*   **Real-time Clock:** Displays the current time in the selected time zone.
 *   **Date Display:** Shows the current date.
-*   **Modern Design:** Clean and visually appealing user interface.
+*   **Time Zone Toggle:** Allows users to switch between Indian Standard Time (IST) and Pacific Standard Time (PST).
-*   **Responsive Layout:** Adapts to different screen sizes for optimal viewing on various devices.
+*   **Responsive Design:** Adapts to different screen sizes for optimal viewing on desktops and mobile devices.
-*   **Self-Contained:** No external libraries or frameworks required.
-All CSS and JavaScript are embedded within the HTML file.
+*   **Self-Contained:** Uses only vanilla JavaScript and embedded CSS, requiring no external libraries or frameworks.

+## Technologies Used

+*   HTML
+*   CSS (Embedded)
+*   JavaScript (Vanilla)

 ## How to Use

-1. Open the `index.html` file in your web browser.
-2. The clock will automatically update every second, displaying the current Indian Standard Time and date.
+Simply open the `index.html` file in your web browser.
+The clock will automatically display the current time and date.
+Use the dropdown to select between IST and PST.

-## Technologies Used
+## License

-*   HTML5
-*   CSS3 (Embedded)
-*   JavaScript (Vanilla JS)
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.